-This is directed towards younger people, because I’ve noticed a vast difference between those who join the military straight out of high school, and those who join later after living/working in the civilian sector for a while.
+This is directed towards younger people because I’ve noticed a vast difference between those who join the military straight out of high school, and those who join later after living/working in the civilian sector for a while.

 This is also written from a Christian perspective, which isn’t exactly the most common perspective to write from when talking about the military.
-Sure, petty much everyone is a Christian when they’re getting shot at, but the military life isn’t always set up perfectly for Christians to thrive.
+Sure, pretty much everyone is a Christian when they’re getting shot at, but the military life isn’t always set up perfectly for Christians to thrive.

 Step 1: Basic Training

-Basic Training, also known as Boot Camp, or Recruit Training, or Basic Combat Training… well, for the sake of brevity, we’re going to refer to it as Basic.
+Basic Training, also known as Boot Camp, Recruit Training, or Basic Combat Training… well, for the sake of brevity, we’re going to refer to it as Basic.
 Basic will be a “fun,” and interesting experience.

 I’m not going to go into great detail, because there are plenty of articles and videos about the specific training your branch will offer.
 I’ll just mention a few points that are usually left out of articles on Basic.